 Getting Personal With Christianity 12 - The Bible Saved My Heart

-Doing a search on the web anyone can get information about the origins of the Holy Bible from a scholarly perspective.
-Scholarly does not suggest that the information is not inspiring, but amid the faithful scholars are those who view it purely from an academic point of view.
+By doing a search on the web, anyone can get information about the origins of the Holy Bible from a scholarly perspective.
+Scholarly does not suggest that the information is not inspiring, but among the faithful scholars are those who view it purely from an academic point of view.
 It offers a unique view of how the people of the past among the Ancient Hebrews viewed God and the world.
-The stories are interesting, inspiring Western literature since the Roman Empire adopted Christianity as the driving force to hold on to its political power.
+The stories are interesting--inspiring Western literature since the Roman Empire adopted Christianity as the driving force to hold on to its political power.

 The Bible has its origin in Judaism.
 No one can pinpoint when this faith began, but most people of faith will agree that religion started with Adam and Eve.
 As people spread through the world, they changed what tenets of Adam's faith on which to focus creating a diversity of faiths.

 To the world, the Bible may appear full of wonder and fascinating tales, and it is!
 More than great stories, the Bible offers a real and powerful testimony of God and the divinity of Jesus Christ as His son.
 On a personal level, it has the power to heal the wounded heart by the words written therein which inspire hope and faith.

 One year following the death of my daughter, Zipporah, came the grief crashing down upon me, bricks, stones, anvils, and mountains, as I saw a picture of her.
 Crying out to God in prayer for comfort, I could find none at that time.

 I cried out again, and the Holy Spirit directed me to a KJV of the Holy Bible on the floor next to me.
 Prompted again by the Holy Spirit, I turned specifically to the book of Jeremiah Chapter 10 and began to read, stopping only after the last verse of that chapter.
 The words spoke peace to my heart and mind.
 Grief melted away as my sorrow-hardened heart became flesh again--Peace, again.